dxc-technology/OSSRank/CONTRIBUTING.md

 ## Becoming a Committer

-Hanlon is an open project: any contributor can become a committer.
+OSSRank is an open project: any contributor can become a committer.
 Being a committer comes with great responsibility: your decisions directly shape the community, and the effectiveness, of the Hanlon project.
 You will probably invest more, and produce less, as a committer than a regular developer submitting pull requests.

 As a committer your code is subject to the same review and commit restrictions as regular committers.
 You must exercise greater caution that most people in what you submit and include in the project.

 On the other hand you have several additional responsibilities over and above